SaladLab/NetLegacySupport/README.md

 ## ConcurrentDictionary

-ConcurrentDictionary is quite usuful dictionary with a thread-safe feature.
+ConcurrentDictionary is quite useful dictionary with a thread-safe feature.
 If your project is targeted toward .NET 3.5 only, [Task Parallel Library for .NET 3.5](https://www.nuget.org/packages/TaskParallelLibrary/) can be an option.